 The non-domestic heat demand is not uniformly distributed across Perth and Kinross.
-The data zones with the highest heat demand from non-domestic buildings are those that contain industrial estates or large campuses, such as Perth Royal Infirmary, and in urban centres such as Perth City Cere.
+Strategic actions and zones are defined at a data zone level which is a common geography used across the public and private sector to represent communities and have populations of 500 to 1,000 residents.
+The data zones with the highest heat demand from non-domestic buildings are those that contain industrial estates or large campuses, such as Perth Royal Infirmary, and in urban centres such as Perth City Centre.